PlaceholderAPI/PlaceholderAPI/wiki/Placeholders.md

 - ### **[Prison](https://www.spigotmc.org/resources/1223/)**
 > NO DOWNLOAD COMMAND

-Each placeholder has a shorter alias, which follow immediatly.
+Each placeholder has a shorter alias, which follows the primary placeholder below.

-Player rank placeholders.
-Must be used directly with a player, such as player chat placeholders.
+**Player rank placeholders:** Must be used directly with a player, such as with player chat prefixes.
-These placeholders can return zero, one, or more rank related placeholders depending upon how many ladders the player is on.
+These placeholders can return zero, one, or more rank related values depending upon how many ladders the player is on.

 ```
 %prison_rank%